CodingConnected/CodingConnected.TLCProF/README.md

 ### Restore dependencies: Paket
 The project uses [Paket](https://fsprojects.github.io/Paket/) as its package manager.
 To build from source, we first need to restore any dependencies.
 - Use the menu Tools > Nuget Packet Manager > Packet Manager Console, to open the console.
-- Type in the following command (without the quotes): ".paket\paket.bootstrapper.exe".
-This will download the latest version of Paket.
+- Follow the instructions on the Paket website to install Paket as a dotnet global tool
-- Use paket to restore any dependencies: ".paket/paket.exe update".
-Reload the solution if a Visual Studio prompt appears.
+- Use paket to restore any dependencies: `dotnet paket restore` (or install or update)
+- A `dotnet restore` might be needed beforehand

 ### Building
 Now that dependencies have been restored, we can build the solution.